 Keep in mind that there is no running water or electricity on the island.
 So, it is best to bring some water with you, or you can always buy some from the tiny local shop.
 Also, bringing a power bank for your devices and toilet paper will be only a plus.

-How many days do you need in Lake Titicaca
+How many days do you need to visit Lake Titicaca and attractions

 Enjoy the trip to Lake Titicaca!